browserengineering/book/book/scheduling.md

 ::: {.further}
-This scheduled, task-based approach to rendering is necessary for running complex interactive applications, but it still took until the 2010s for all modern browsers to adopt it.
+This scheduled, task-based approach to rendering is necessary for running complex interactive applications, but it still took until the 2010s for all modern browsers to adopt it, well after such web applications became widespread.
 That's because it typically required extensive refactors of vast browser codebases.
-Chromium, for example, [only recently][renderingng] fully adopted this model, though of course work (always) remains to be done.
+Chromium, for example, [only recently][renderingng] finished adopting this model, though of course work (always) remains to be done.
 :::